songmayphan/Making-my-Website/README.md

 Jun 17, 2018 9:am-9:45am
 Day 5: Select, radio, checkbox
-Log: Making a selection for visitors to choose feedback from a a menu
+Log: Making a selection for visitors to choose feedback from a menu
      Used radio options to ask users what I need to improve for my website

+Jun 18, 2018 8:45am- 9:30
+Day 6: Introduction to CSS
+Log: modifying colors to headings